lmccart/the-changing-room/text/README.md

 * [03_selection_intro.txt](03_selection_intro.txt)

 ## 04 Convo Room 1
 Narrative mode rotates in every 5 minutes.
-Chat conversation with word substitutions.
+Chat conversation with word substitutions (EMOTION swapped out for EMOTION-subs).
 * [04_chat_intro.txt](04_chat_intro.txt)
 * [04_substitutions.tsv](04_substitutions.tsv)

 ## 05 Convo Room 2
 * Large text directions while two people sit in conversation.
+Directions may be display one at a time (EMOTION-0 only) or two at a time (EMOTION-0 and EMOTION-1).
 * Tempo/animation of directions could vary based on emotion.
 * [05_directions.tsv](05_directions.tsv)